phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/extension_skeleton.rst

 .. note:: Remember that you can read published and hidden symbol of an ELF using ``nm`` under Unix.

-We can't explain thoses concepts in deep here, perhaps such links could help you ?
+We can't explain those concepts in deep here, perhaps such links could help you ?

 * https://gcc.gnu.org/wiki/Visibility
 * http://www.iecc.com/linker/linker10.html